Michael-Reefe/Loki.jl/README.md

 7. `]` to re-enter package mode
 8. `build PyCall` to build the PyCall module with the specified python environment

 And that's it!
-Now, the first time you run LOKI, if the necessary pakages aren't already in your python environment, they will be installed automatically.
-However, if for some reason you find this still isn't working, you can always install them manually with pip, or from within julia using PyCall's `pyimport_conda` function.
-The required python packages are listed below:
+If you chose the option to link to a new, self-contained conda environment, then the necessary packages should be installed automatically upon the first time you run the code.
+Otherwise, if linking to an external environment, make sure all of the following packages are installed via pip or conda:

 - [matplotlib](https://matplotlib.org/)
 - [astropy](https://www.astropy.org/)